pbuckner/x-plane_plugins/XPython/docs/source/development/modules/weather.rst

     should bracket your changes between "begin" and "end".
 This function pair also allows you to indicate your changes are incremental, and if your changes should take effect "immediately" (as might be useful on startup) or transitioned over the next few minutes.
-For programming convenience, we've included a context manager :func:`weatherUpdateContext` to avoid mis-handling an "end".
+For programming convenience, we've included a context manager :func:`weatherUpdateContext` to avoid mishandling an "end".

+And, because someone asked: Yes, you can set weather even when using "Real-world weather".
+Your report will age and eventually be replaced by newer "real-weather".

 Get Weather
 -----------